-The adoption ofnational labour laws and regulations is an important means of implementing international labour standards, guaranteing Decent Work and promoting the Rule of Law.
+The adoption of national labour laws and regulations is an important means of implementing international labour standards, guaranteeing Decent Work and promoting the Rule of Law.
 As they regulate constantly evolving employment and industrial relations, labour laws are subject to regular assessment and reforms.
 Under the ILO Constitution, the Office is committed to extending its advisory services to Member States and to assist tripartite constituents in assessing and , where necessary, framing or revising their national labour laws.
 The Office provides technical advice based on international labour law and comparative labour law best practices.

 How the ILO helps

 - First, the Office provides technical comments on draft labour legislation prepared by Member States themselves.
 This is being done on the basis of a desk review by a wide range of ILO technical experts.
 Comprehensive Technical Memorandum are provided to Member States and Government are expected to share ILO advice with national social partners.

 - Secondly, the Office provides comparative legal information.
 A database on Protection of Employment Legislation provides constantly up-dated information on national laws on types of contract of employment and their individual or collective termination.
 Upon request, specific comparative information on other critical issues of labour laws are also provided.

 - Thirdly, the Office may also be called upon to assist national labour law reform processes by facilitating: i) the assessment of the law, ii) the national policy debates and the tripartite consultation processes, iii) the legal drafting and iv) its adoption by the national authorities.

 The changing economic and technological patterns of the last decade as well as the globalization of the economy have lead to an increase in international trade between countries with different levels of social and labour protection.
 It is against this changing background that the role of labour law has been called in question, especially from the standpoint of the relationship between workers protection and international cooperation.